Santoshi99/FullStackProject/README.md

 Tables Used - Products, Users, Ratings, Categories

 Rest API's:
-1) Fetch products By Category when click on NavBar implemeted using paging and sorting mechanism
+1) Fetch products by category when click on NavBar implemeted using paging and sorting mechanism
-2) User SignIn
+2) JWT-Authentication based User SignIn and Registration
-3) User Registration
+3) Products Create, Delete and Update using CRUD operations.
-4) Fetch products from Top rated products on page load
+4) Fetch products from Top ratings on page load
 5) Search products using keywords from title and description
 6) Fetch Top branded products on page Load